BlogGuides & TipsPractical Information

 Top

 Understanding what currency Morocco uses is your first practical step.
 The official currency is the Moroccan Dirham (MAD).
-It is a closed currency, meaning you cannot purchase dirhams outside Morocco — exchange at the airport on arrival or use ATMs in cities (widely available and reliable).
+It is a closed currency — meaning you cannot purchase dirhams outside Morocco — so exchange at the airport on arrival or withdraw from ATMs in any city (they are reliable and widespread).
+Bureau de change offices in medinas often display good rates but quote commissions separately — always ask for the final amount before handing over your cash.

 1 USD ≈ 9.9 – 10.2 MAD